Skip to main content

 While some fraud involves outright stealing information from victims, other scams involve playing on the emotions or needs of the victims to obtain information, access, or cash.
 These types of scams can be harder both to identify and to admit, but education and knowledge can help you avoid these types of scams altogether, or to get out quickly and minimize damage if you suspect you are being scammed.

-Scammers may prey on loneliness, joblessness, sympathy, your desire to help others, your own desperation, or even love to bilk you out of your money.
+Fraudsters may prey on loneliness, joblessness, sympathy, your desire to help others, or your own desperation.

 If you even suspect you are being scammed, go to the authorities and ask for help.